emanuel0808/flatiron-frontend-phase-1-project/README.md

 ## Introduction

-The Luxury Car Sales Website is an elegant single page app built using HTML, CSS, and javascript it fetches the data from my own db.json i created here is the link  It offers a handpicked selection of luxury cars with stunning images and detailed descriptions, allowing users to explore each vehicle's features and specifications.
+The Luxury Car Sales Website is an elegant single page app built using HTML, CSS, and javascript it fetches the data from my own db.json file  i created here is the link  "http://localhost:3000/cars"; It offers a handpicked selection of luxury cars with stunning images and detailed descriptions, allowing users to explore each vehicle's features.

 ## Features

-- **Curated Luxury Cars**: The website showcases a collection of carefully curated luxury cars from top manufacturers such as Lamborghini, Ferrari, Maserati, Aston Martin, and McLaren.
+- ** Luxury Cars**: The website showcases a collection of carefully curated luxury cars from top manufacturers such as Lamborghini, Ferrari, Maserati, Aston Martin, and McLaren.

 - **Detailed Car Information**: Each car listing includes a high-resolution image, make, model, year, color, price, and a captivating description that highlights its unique features and qualities.